Star Wars Battlefront (2015 video game): Downloadable content

 Star Wars Battlefront features downloadable content (DLC).
 A season pass was announced on October 12, 2015, and includes four DLC packs.
 The Ultimate Edition was released digitally that includes the Deluxe Edition of the game and the season pass.
 Aside from the contents of the season pass, additional content will be released for free, which includes new maps and star cards.

 The first downloadable content release, titled Battle of Jakku, was revealed during Star Wars Celebration 2015 and was available as a free download to players on December 8, 2015.
 Players who pre-ordered the game received the Battle of Jakku DLC a week earlier, on December 1, 2015.
 It features two maps set on planet Jakku.
 Outer Rim is the second downloadable content for the game, which was released on March 22, 2016.
 It adds maps set in Jabba the Hutt's palace in Tatooine and a factory area in Sullust.
 It also includes iconic characters Nien Nunb and Greedo.
 The DLC is available to players who have purchased the game's Season Pass.
 Outer Rim is the first of the four DLC packs planned for Season Pass owners.
 The second expansion pack is titled Bespin, and was released on June 21, 2016.
 It introduces the Cloud City, Bespin, and allows players to play as the hero Lando Calrissian and the bounty hunter Dengar.
 The third expansion pack, titled Death Star, was released on September 20, 2016, and marked the debut of the Death Star in the game, as well as Chewbacca, and bounty hunter Bossk, as playable characters.
 The final expansion pack as part of the Season Pass, Rogue One: Scarif, was released on December 20, 2016, based on the 2016 film Rogue One: A Star Wars Story.
 The expansion pack debuted the new tropical planet of Scarif introduced in the film.
 The expansion pack introduces characters Director Orson Krennic for the Empire and Jyn Erso for the Rebellion.

 Rogue One: X-Wing VR Mission

 Criterion Games developed a PlayStation VR exclusive mission titled Rogue One: X-Wing VR Mission, taking place alongside the events of the 2016 Star Wars Anthology film, Rogue One: A Star Wars Story.
 It was released free for the PlayStation 4 version of the game in December 2016 and requires the PlayStation VR headset and PlayStation Camera.

 Tie-in game

 Base Command is a companion app available on the App Store and Google Play.
 Base Command can be played with or without owning Star Wars Battlefront.
 Players defend the Rebel base from the Galactic Empire using Star Cards featuring vehicles, weapons, and power-ups.
 In the companion app, players can earn virtual credits, which can be used to unlock star cards, weapons, and character customization in the main game.

+Tie-in novel

+A novel based on the game titled, Star Wars Battlefront: Twilight Company, was written by Alexander Freed, a former developer from Electronic Arts subsidiary BioWare.
+It is his debut novel.
+IGN gave the book a positive review.